MathematicusLucian/RandomGeneratorModels/README.md

 [Click here to open the ``/run_performance`` endpoint](https://mathematicuslucian.eu.pythonanywhere.com/run_performance)

-- This will take a split-second to load; because it runs a thousand iterations, and across seven Python models, but it will then show you the performance/execution times. *(Or, use Postman for the ``/get_model`` POST request that will allow you to change the parameters.
+- This will take a split-second to load; because it runs a thousand iterations, and across seven Python models, but it will then show you the performance/execution times. *(Alternatively, use [ReqBin](https://reqbin.com/), or [Postman](https://www.postman.com/) for the ``/get_model`` POST request that will allow you to change the parameters.
 See the section below.)*
 ---

 [![skills](https://skillicons.dev/icons?i=python,flask,java,typescript,js,html,css,react,babel,redux,npm,webpack,jest,sqlite,md,git&perline=8)](https://skillicons.dev)